krishanthisera/CKS-Challenges/challenge-03.md

   systemctl restart kubelet.service
 ```

-The configuration is straighforward, but we might need to update this on both the nodes.
+The configuration is straightforward, but we might need to update this on both the nodes.

 Set the following in `/var/lib/kubelet/config.yaml `

 ```yaml
 protectKernelDefaults: true # 4.2.6 Ensure that the --protect-kernel-defaults argument is set to true
 ```

 Above should be set on kubelet in both the nodes.

-### Scheduler and Contoller-Manager
+### Scheduler and Controller-Manager

-On both Scheduler and Contoller-Manager, which are kubernetes conrolplane components, we might need to set `--profiling=false`.
-This can be done using static manifest file in the contolplande node.
+On both Scheduler and Controller-Manager, which are kubernetes controlplane components, we might need to set `--profiling=false`.
+This can be done using static manifest file in the controlplane node.

 Respective manifest files are
 1. Scheduler: `/etc/kubernetes/manifests/kube-scheduler.yaml`
-2. Contoller-Manager: `/etc/kubernetes/manifests/kube-controller-manager.yaml`
+2. Controller-Manager: `/etc/kubernetes/manifests/kube-controller-manager.yaml`

 ### ETCD